hiimvikash/nodejs/readme.md

 - GET /users/1 - Get the user with ID 1
 - GET /users/2 Get the user with ID 2
 I
-- POST /users - Create new user
-- PATCH /users/1 - Edit the user with ID 1
-- DELETE /users/1 - Delete the User with ID 1

 ```js
 const express = require('express');
 const app = express();